ElCuchillo/5_lang_frequency/README.md

 # Frequency Analysis of Words

-The script accepts text file as a parameter, loads data from the file, counts frequency of the words in the text and outputs to console the list of the 10 most frequent words with frequency descending.
+The script accepts text file as a parameter, loads data from the file, counts frequency of the words in the text and outputs to console the list of the 10 most common words with their frequencies .

 # Quickstart